Aix-les-Bains

 Situated on the shore of the largest natural lake of glacial origin in France, the Lac du Bourget, this resort is a major spa town; it has the largest freshwater marina in France.
-It is the second largest city in the Savoie department in terms of population, with a population of 30,463 as of 2019.
+It is the second largest city in the Savoie department in terms of population, with a population of 32,175 as of 2022.
 It is part of the Chambéry functional urban area.

 A leading town of the Belle Époque, of international renown, Aix-les-Bains was a vacation destination for nobility and the wealthy.
-Although the thermal baths are no longer the main attraction in Aix, the area continues to be draw visitors for water sports and activities.
+Although the thermal baths are no longer the main attraction in Aix, the area continues to draw visitors for water sports and activities.
 The town has partially compensated for the loss of visitors coming for spa treatments by developing tourism.
 It hosts up to 200,000 general visitors annually, between tourists and people seeking mineral bath therapy.
 It is also an industrial city, with a few large companies such as General Electric, the headquarters of the Léon Grosse companies, ABB Cellier, Aixam, as well as a high-quality leather goods factory.

 In addition to thermal baths and tourism, Aix-les-Bains is known for its national Musilac festival.
 It has four flowers and two golden flowers at the Concours des villes et villages fleuris, as well as the City of Art and History label.

 Geography

 Location

-Aix-Les-Bains is located in the southeast of France, 107 km east of Lyon.
+Aix-les-Bains is located in the southeast of France, 107 km east of Lyon.
 The town is located in a corridor between the mountain of Mont Revard, the first natural rampart of the Massif des Bauges to the east and the Lac du Bourget, the largest natural lake of France to the west.
 Thus, the city extends mostly on a north–south axis.
 Its extension is such that its agglomeration merges gradually with that of Chambéry.
 The area of the commune is 12.62 km2, which is large for the department.
 The town is traditionally divided into two, the lower town that occupies the banks of the lake to the west and the upper town, where the town centre is located, overlooking the Lac du Bourget.
 The town was first built on the heights in order to avoid the many floods of the lake until it was regulated by the dam of the Compagnie Nationale du Rhône (CNR) between the Rhône and the natural spillway of lake, the Canal de Savières.
 The average altitude of the city is about 320 m while the lower part of it is only around 224 m, at the level of the lake.